 Skillful parenting often comes from recognizing when you need outside support.
 Working with someone to address your own concerns or improve your marriage can make a huge difference for your children.
 Getting training and working with a coach or therapist provides skills and strategies.
 Practical tools support behavioral change and can help you build your own confidence and resilience.

 Setting realistic expectations for you and your children is also vital.
 You cannot do everything “right” as a parent, or depend on a uniform, cookie-cutter approach to “fixing” life, since there is no one perfect solution.
-Instead, you can cultivate your own balance and wisdom, which allows you to manage family life to the best of your ability.
+Instead, you can cultivate your own balance and wisdom, which allow you to manage family life to the best of your ability.
 Practicing mindfulness is one way to do this; ImpactADHD’s regular “Self Care Tips” for parents is another.